 Prostaglandins formed via COX-1 activity control renal perfusion, promote platelet aggregation and provide gastroprotection by regulating mucous secretion.
 Prostaglandins formed via COX-2 activity mediate pain, inflammation, fever and inhibit platelet aggregation.

 In the periphery NSAIDs work by decreasing the sensitivity of the nociceptor to painful stimuli induced by heat, trauma, or inflammation.
 In the central nervous system, they are thought to function as antihyperalgesics and block the increased transmission of repetitive incoming signals to higher centers.
 In effect, they modulate perception of pain caused by repetitive stimulation from the periphery.
-Since they function by modulation of the perception of pain, they may be useful when given in the preoperative period and may reduce the need for postoperative analgesia.
+Since they function by modulation of the perception of pain, they may be useful when given in the preoperative period and may reduce the need for postoperative analgesia14.

 The anti-inflammatory activity of NSADs in descending order:

 NSAIDs that inhibit both COX-1 and COX-2 enzymes are named non-selective NSAIDs.
 NSAIDs that mainly inhibit COX-2 enzymes are named COX-2 inhibitors (Coxibs).

-Classification of NSADs by selectivity to cyclooxygenase (according to “Drugs Therapy Perspectives”, 2000):
+Classification of NSAIDs by selectivity to cyclooxygenase (according to “Drugs Therapy Perspectives”, 2000):